Reference Practicum via LIS 691

 What to Expect

-What are the expectations of the Reference and Instructional Services Department?
+What are the expectations of the Research, Outreach, and Instruction Department?

 Hosting a practicum student involves training, scheduling, and integrating a new temporary employee into a busy department.
 The RIS department depends on practicum students to fulfill their responsibilities and meet the same requirements as paid interns: